DanielEhehalt/migration-helper-spring-quarkus/README.md

 ## Current limitations

-- Analysis only possible for projects using Java 11 or lower
+- Only Maven is supported as build tool
+- Paths must not have blanks
 - The analysis of projects with multiple modules is possible with limitations.
 When specifying the project location (-p), the folder of the module containing the application entry class must be specified (see example).
 Analysis is then performed only for this module.
 An analysis for the other modules of the application is not possible.
 A identification of the Java version and the project name is also not possible in this mode
-- Only Maven is supported as build tool